Case study · UX design lead · Product strategy · User research

 After reviewing all the feedback from interviews, I noticed major themes that grouped cleanly by persona.
 This confirmed assumptions from the discovery phase and helped direct us toward next steps.

-"Site editor is confusing to use and doesn't feel intuitive at all.
-I need an expert on my team whose sole job is to maintain this site."
+“The site editor is confusing to use and doesn't feel intuitive at all, I need an expert on my team whose sole job is to maintain this site.”

-"The template gallery is so vast that I don't even know where to begin.
+“The template gallery is so vast I don't even know where to begin.
 It's overwhelming.
-It would be much more helpful to see templates that are relevant to my needs."
+It'd be more helpful to see templates that are relevant to my needs.”

 Goal setting & team alignment